SOTETO/heureka/templates/readme.md

 If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `docker-setup.cfg`.

-> **Best practice:** Since Heureka uses Docker containers, it s strongly recommended to use a separated Docker container to run a database.
+> **Best practice:** Since Heureka uses Docker containers, it is strongly recommended to use a separated Docker container to run a database.

 ## Hints for the deployment
 - If no SMTP-Server has been configured to send emails, the confirmation email of the MS-DROPS backend is logged.
 Thus, search in the logs for the confirmation email (see the end of this readme).